 Minnesota Queer Science is primarily for GLBTQ scientists, engineers, and other STEM folks.
 QSci hosts brown-bag social lunches and other events throughout the school year to build community and visibility.
 Members have also organized panel discussions on campus, and done outreach (with demos!) to local high schools.

-University Counseling and Consulting Services hosts thesis-writing groups and grad-student-specific groups, as well as the typical individual consultations.
+Student Counseling Services hosts thesis-writing groups and grad-student-specific groups, as well as the typical individual consultations.

 A listing of more graduate-student community organizations and resources can be found online.